macimax/WIKI_STEPMANIA/Noteskins.md

 * **Taps**: An individual note.
 Tap notes are usually either a 2D sprite or a 3D model, but for ease of explanation, the examples in this guide will use 2D noteskins.
 Types of tap notes include, for instance
   * **Notes**: A normal note.
   * **Mines**: Avoid at all cost.
-  * **Lifts**: A note where you must hold on the panel and let go as it reaches the receptors, rather than pressing it when it reaches the receptors.
+  * **Lifts**: The opposite of a normal note; you let go of the note when it reaches the receptors, rather than pressing it.
   * **Fakes**: They don't do anything.
 * **Holds** and **Rolls**: a tail that must be held or repeatedly tapped for a length of time.
 They are typically divided into three parts; top and bottom caps, and a body that is tiled for the length of the note.
 They also have active and inactive states.
   * Some noteskins may have a **Hold Head** and/or **Roll Head**, a specific note sprite used for the head of a hold or roll, as opposed to the standard note sprite.
 They too have active and inactive states.